iwakoscott/recipes/hanks-cookies.md

 2. Heat **10 tablespoons** butter in a 10-inch skillet over medium-high heat until melted, about 2 minutes.
 Continue cooking, swirling pan constantly until butter is dark golden brown and has nutty aroma, 1 to 3 minutes.
 Remove skillet from heat and, using heatproof spatula, transfer browned butter to large heatproof bowl.
 Stir remaining **4 tablespoons** butter into hot butter until completely melted.

 3. Add both sugars, salt and vanilla to bowl with butter and whisk until fully incorporated.
-Add egg and yolk and which until mixture is smooth with no sugar lumps remaining, about 30 seconds.
+Add egg and yolk and whisk until mixture is smooth with no sugar lumps remaining, about 30 seconds.
 Let mixture stand for 3 minutes then whish for 30 seconds.
 Repeat process of resting and whisking 2 more times until mixture is thick, smooth and shiny.

 4. Divide dough into 16 portions, each about 3 tablespoons.
 Arrange 2 inches apart on prepared baking sheets, 8 dough balls per sheet.